mayankgrg/mayankgrg.github.io/_pages/about.md

   - /about.html
 ---

-I'm Mayank Garg.
-I am a Software Engineer 2 at JP Morgan Chase & Co.
-I completed my Bachelor of Technology in the field of Computer Science and Engineering, from National Institute of Technology Trichy , India.
+My name is Mayank Garg.
+I am a Software Development Engineer at JP Morgan Chase & Co.
+I completed my Bachelor of Technology in Computer Science and Engineering from the National Institute of Technology Trichy, India.

 KEY ATTRIBUTES
 ---------
 💡 **Eager to Learn:** Whether it's unraveling the mysteries of machine learning or crafting elegant code, I'm always on the lookout for the next big challenge. <br>
-💪 **Hardwork & Quick Learn Ninja:** From conquering complex algorithms to learning a new language over the weekend, I thrive in the fast-paced world of tech. <br>
+💪 **Hard work & Quick Learn Ninja:** From conquering complex algorithms to learning a new language over the weekend, I thrive in the fast-paced world of tech. <br>
 🤝 **Team Alchemist:** I mix collaboration and leadership, turning every project into a symphony of success. <br>
 🌟 **Perfectionist Passion:** I don't just code; I craft.
 The pursuit of perfection is what drives me to deliver solutions that go beyond expectations. <br>

 HOBBIES
 ----------
-🏸 **Sports Enthusiast:** When I'm not immersed in the world of technology, you'll find me in the field, staying active and having a blast with friends. <br>
+🏑 **Sports Enthusiast:** When I'm not immersed in the world of technology, you'll find me in the field, staying active and having a blast with friends. <br>
 🤝 **Volunteer:** Building software by day, building communities by weekend.
 Volunteer work fuels my soul. <br>
 📚 **Bookworm Explorer:** Getting lost in the pages of books is my escape.<br>
-🎨 **Video Gaming:** Love to play games like Counter Strike.<br>
+🎮 **Video Gaming:** Love to play games like Counter-Strike.<br>

 RESEARCH INTERESTS
 --------
-Machine Learning, , Artificial Intelligence, Recurrent Neural Network, Generative AI, Natural Language Processing, Convulational Neural Networks, Cryptography, Blockchain.
+Machine Learning, Artificial Intelligence, Recurrent Neural Network, Generative AI, Natural Language Processing, Convolutional Neural Networks, Cryptography, Blockchain.

 ***My mind loves data, my hands build software, and my heart seeks impact.***